 “If you ask me, you can see the true spirit of Trästockfestivalen at around 2:00 in the morning”, Agnes says with a smile, looking dreamily up at the ceiling.
 “After the last gig, there are about 100 volunteers, maybe more, finally catching their breath.
 We’re all dead tired, but we soldier on, starting to tear things down, the stages and festival area.
 It’s sun rise again and you’re embraced by a powerful sense of satisfaction.
 You are right there, right then.
 Nowhere else.”

 Agnes Lundmark works for the Mullberget Culture Association and is responsible for Sweden’s largest free festival – Trästockfestivalen.
-She has been a volunteer too, many times.
+She has been a volunteer many times too.

 No, Trästockfestivalen is nothing like many other, large festivals in Sweden.
 It goes its own way, it always has.
 With a mix of the large and small.
 The Swedish and the international.
 No entry fee, no alcohol.
 “Trästockfestivalen is created by and for the grassroots.
 The music is central, but we give room to all kinds of cultural expressions.”
 In the early 90’s, the Skellefteå music scene was flourishing.
 That’s also when the first Trästockfestivalen was organised, in the open green areas of Nordanå.